K2Ratus/notepad/readme.md

 All the interesting cloud-based stuff goes through the google javascript client library, which lives in the global `gapi`.
 In most cases there are two ways to use a particular API: you can either `load` a specific API's javascript methods and make use of them; or you can use the generic `request` method, which helps you "manually" constructing the RESTful request.
 We use the manual approach for reading and writing files, but the `load` approach for realtime stuff and picker, and sharer dialogs.

-Most of the custom interactivity of the application takes palce within the widget and roughly sticks to an MVC framework, with the model maintained by the realtime `AppDataDocument` from the Google Drive Realtime API.
-Prior to the realtime document loading, a simplified stand-in is used that has (hopefully) the same behaviour as the full API, minus the cloud-iness, but with the addition of localStorage for impersonal settings.

 Occasionally chrome mistakenly caches source maps.
 If that happens, the easiest thing to do is go into the minified js file and add a query string to the source map url (which is specified in a special comment at the end).
 Normally you won't need to do this, but it's annoying when it does happen.